yatinkumbhare/puppet-rjil/README.md

 #### Puppet design

-Due to the design of Puppet, these two use cases are implemented in ways that are fundamentally different.
-The reason that these two cases are different is due to the distinction in Puppet between compile time versus run time actions.

 In order to understand the motivation for the design of Puppet + Consul for orchestration, you need to first understand the difference between compile vs. runtime in Puppet.